-When you buy an iPhone, or any Apple product really, it says right on the packaging ‘Designed in California, Assembled in China.’.
+When you buy an iPhone and flip it around, what does it say?
+“Designed in California, Assembled in China”.
 If Apple can have its products assembled in China, what is stopping you from doing the same?

 2. Ivanka Trump

-Everybody with an AC or a refrigerator knows about Haier.
-Haier exports its products to houses and retailers all over the world and has all of their products manufactured in China.
+Haier exports its products to retailers all over the world and has all of their products manufactured in China.